liuandy1207/Handbooks/PythonHandbook.md

 <hr>

 ### Type Casting
-- Each basic data type has a corresponding constructor function that can be used to explicitly convert or create values of that type. <br>
+- Each basic data type has a corresponding constructor function that can be used to explicitly convert or create values of that type.

 > - Casting from float to integers risks data loss by truncation.
 > - You cannot cast from complex to int or float.